tc39/proposal-temporal/docs/duration.md

 In order to be valid, the resulting duration must not have fields with mixed signs.
 However, before the result is balanced, it's possible that the intermediate result will have one or more negative fields while the overall duration is positive, or vice versa.
 For example, "4 hours and 15 minutes" minus "2 hours and 30 minutes" results in "2 hours and &minus;15 minutes".
-The `disambiguation` argument tells what to do in this case:
+The `overflow` argument tells what to do in this case:
 - In `constrain` mode (the default), subtractions that result in a value too large to be represented in a Number are capped at `Number.MAX_VALUE`, or `-Number.MAX_VALUE` if out of range in the other direction.
   Subtractions resulting in mixed-sign fields will balance those fields with the next-highest field so that all the fields of the result have the same sign.
 - In `balance` mode, if any subtraction results in a value too large to be represented in a Number, a `RangeError` is thrown.